 The Lost Gardens of Heligan is somewhere we discovered during one of our first family holidays in Cornwall.
 It was a bit of a gem and we had such good memories of it that we decided to visit again a few years later.
 This post about going to The Lost Gardens of Heligan with children has been updated in 2020.

-Our two pre-schoolers loved roaming around the different types of gardens Heligan has on offer, as well as looking at the farm animals (we didn’t expect them) and playing on the various obstacles dotted around the estate.
-Older children will enjoy the history of the place, playing jungle explorer and crossing the Burma Rope Bridge.
+Back in 2016 our then pre-schoolers loved roaming around the different types of gardens Heligan has on offer, as well as looking at the farm animals and playing on the various obstacles dotted around the estate.

 When you arrive at The Lost Gardens of Heligan you might be mistaken for thinking you’re walking towards the entrance of a rather posh garden centre.
 Don’t be fooled.
 There’s magic beyond the every day delights of the cafe and gift shop.